CS1632-Summer2024/exercise-1-test-plans-kong/README.md

 ## Extra Credit

-* DUE: September 26 (Monday), 2022 before class starts
+* DUE: January 31 (Tuesday ), 2023 before class starts

 This submission is optional.
 An extra credit of 1 point out of 100 points for the entire course will be awarded to the group that finds the most number of